LoopringSecondary/relay-cluster/docs/deploy/deploy_relay_cluster.md

 Start the EC2 instance and add support for CodeDeploy during the startup process.
 [Start aws EC2 instance](new_ec2.md)

 ### Configure the security group
-Connect a security group called `relayCluster-SecurityGroup` with each instance.
-If it hasn't been created, please refer to: [aws security group](security_group.md)
+Apply a security group called `relayCluster-SecurityGroup` with each instance.
+If it hasn't been created, create it first, please refer to: [aws security group](security_group.md)

-Configure the description of the `relayCluster-SecurityGroup` section before connecting

 ### Deployment configuration file
 The basic configuration of the current relay is implemented through a static configuration file.
 Therefore, you need to configure the file locally, and upload all the servers that need to be deployed.
 However, this task is only necessary during the first deployment, and the subsequent configuration will use this static configuration file to start the service [to be optimized].